thekevinholman/SQLRunAsAddendum/README.md

 https://kevinholman.com/2016/08/25/sql-mp-run-as-accounts-no-longer-required/

+* Version 7.0.42.0
+  * Updated SQL script permissions to be compatible with new SQL MP 7.0.42.0 requirements
+  * Updated SQL WMI MOFCOMP repair task to support SQL 2022
 * Version 7.0.36.1
-  * Changed the server role to be added with AUTHORIZATION to support customers who rename SA account.
+  * Changed SQL Script permissions for the server role to be added with AUTHORIZATION to support customers who rename SA account.
-  * Changed to only add server role or DB role if they do not already exist to reduce errors displayed when re-running.
+  * Changed SQL Script permissions to only add server role or DB role if they do not already exist to reduce errors displayed when re-running.
-  * Added GRANT EXECUTE ON sys.xp_instance_regread TO [SCOM_HealthService];
+  * Changed SQL Script permissions to add GRANT EXECUTE ON sys.xp_instance_regread TO [SCOM_HealthService];
-  * Removed EXEC sp_addrolemember @rolename='PolicyAdministratorRole', @membername='SCOM_HealthService';
+  * Changed SQL Script permissions to remove EXEC sp_addrolemember @rolename='PolicyAdministratorRole', @membername='SCOM_HealthService';
 * Version 7.0.36.0
   * Added two tasks to be able to run a MOFCOMP repair of WMI for SQL namespace.
   * Added Alert view for discovery/monitoring errors